Azure/iotedge/edge-modules/api-proxy-module/readme.md

 To minimize the number of open ports, the API Proxy should relay all HTTPS traffic (e.g. port 443), including traffic targeting the edgeHub.
 To avoid port binding conflicts, the edgeHub settings thus needs to be modified to not port bind on port 443.
 The API Proxy module should bind its port 443.
 The API Proxy should also be configured to route the edgeHub traffic by turning on the `ROUTE_EDGEHUB_TRAFFIC` to true (see example below).

 If minimizing the numer of open ports is not a concerned, the API Proxy can listen on another port than 443 and let edgeHub use port 443.
 The API Proxy can for instance listen on port 8000 by setting the environment variable `NGINX_DEFAULT_PORT` to `8000` and bind port 8000 of the API Proxy module.
 This is the default configuration of the API Proxy module.

-[EB] Let s make that the default configuration so that it works out of the box from the marketplace (without modifying the edgeHub config)

 ## Configuration examples